RevinderDev/revinderdev.github.io/content/tech_interview.md

 The key part here is that _different modules within one process should be conducted by different interviewers_, thus removing their bias and having more thorough opinion formulated towards the end.
 In either case let's go through what each module could be before moving onto concrete examples of combinations.

 1. **Frontend and Backend modules** - They will be similar enough that I am going to group them here.
-We start off by chatting through candidates experience in the given language ecosystem and then move onto practical part that should last at minimum 1hr.
+We start off by chatting through candidates experience in the given language ecosystem and then move onto the practical part that should last at minimum 1hr.
 2. **System design module** - This is something that is not present in the process so this entire component is something new.
 Ideally part of this module should be focused on practical part, with little chatting to back it up.
 Depending on the position the candidate is choosing this could be focused more on a DevOps side (different cloud services, how they interact with each other and how they scale) or on a backend side (how would different APIs talk to each other, what would be responses be, communication between microservices, architectural patterns and so on).
 In both cases CI/CD, containers, orchestration, local environments is something that too can be covered here.
 3. **Database module** - Again, something new.
 Everything related to database regardless of database of choice.
 You would usually choose the one that the candidate claims to be proficient in as a task and then validate if that is actually the case.
 Split with chatting on different RDBMS, tradeoffs but also include practical part.
 Writing some kind of query to active database instance.
 Start small (simple select), progress through (joins), to window functions, views, query optimisation and so on.
 4. **DE/ML module** - this is something that was already part of the process, so this part would remain the same as it was proven succesful already.
 The only difference is that for a DE position, you wouldn't just need to pass DE module - more on that later.